CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 # Microphysics 2M

 The `Microphysics2M.jl` module provides 2-moment warm rain bulk parameterization of cloud microphysical processes including autoconversion, accretion, cloud droplets and raindrops self-collection, raindrops breakup, mean terminal velocity and rain evaporation.
 Autoconversion defines the rate of transfer from cloud liquid water to rain water due to collisions between cloud droplets.
 Accretion defines the rate of transfer from cloud liquid water to rain water due to collisions between cloud droplets and rain drops.
-Cloud self-collection defines the rate of change of cloud droplets number density due to collisions between cloud droplets, and similarly, rain self-collection defines the rate of change of raindrops number density due to collsions between raindrops.
+Cloud self-collection defines the rate of change of cloud droplets number density due to collisions between cloud droplets, and similarly, rain self-collection defines the rate of change of raindrops number density due to collisions between raindrops.
 Rain drops breakup defines the rate of new raindrops production due to the disintegration of larger raindrops.
 Mean terminal velocity represents the mean fall speed of raindrops, and rain evaporation describes the rate of the transformation of rainwater to water vapor.
 Specifically, `Microphysics2M.jl` implements:
- - the double-moment [SeifertBeheng2006](@cite) parametrization, which includes autoconversion, accretion, cloud and rain self-collection rates, breakup, terminal velocity and evaporation;
+ - the double-moment [SeifertBeheng2006](@cite) parameterization, which includes autoconversion, accretion, cloud and rain self-collection rates, breakup, terminal velocity and evaporation;
  - and other double-moment autoconversion and accretions schemes from [Wood2005](@cite) based on the works of [KhairoutdinovKogan2000](@cite), [Beheng1994](@cite), [TripoliCotton1980](@cite) and [LiuDaum2004](@cite).

 The microphysics variables are expressed as specific contents [kg substance / kg air] and number densities [1 / m$^3$ air]: